j2store/userguide/geo_ip_restrict.md

 * Move to J2Store cart tab and navigate to Apps tab.
 ![](./assets/images/geoprod_06.png)

-* Choose the customer's country to which the product should be hidden.
+* Choose the customer's country to which the product should be hidden/visible.
 ```
 NOTE: You should create geozone for the country in J2Store -> Localization -> Geozones
 ```